alexjfisher/puppet-fme/README.markdown

 ## Module Description

-The providers provided by this module use the FME Server v2 REST API to configure various elements of the FME Server.
+The types provided by this module use the FME Server v2 REST API to configure various elements of the FME Server.

 ## Setup

 ### What fme affects

-* `/etc/fme_api_settings.yaml`
+* `/etc/fme_api_settings.yaml` or `C:\fme_api_settings.yaml`

 ### Setup Requirements

 Before using any of the types, the `/etc/fme_api_settings.yaml` file must first be created.
 This can be done using the `fme::api_settings` class.

 ### Beginning with fme

+Declare the fme::api_settings class.
+After that, you can use any of the types offered by the module.

+## Usage

+All the fme resource types use the API to query and update the server's configuration.
+Before using any of these types, declare the fme::api_settings class and this will generate the API settings file containing the API credentials to use.

+All the types autorequire the settings file.

+Here is a simple example that creates a user and uploads a workspace to a repository.

 ```
 class {'fme::api_settings':